Deforestation

 Study | 02/28/2024

-Sustainable Development through Data Governance
+Sustainable Development in Senegal through Data Governance

 Together with Senegalese scholars, researchers from the Institute have investigated how dealing with data can help to achieve sustainable development in emerging economies and have now presented their findings in a report.